Interfaces

 }

-Optional — defaults apply if the file doesn't exist.
+Stored in ~/.kern/config.json.
+Optional — defaults apply if missing.

 Telegram